wysiwyz/project-cyber-monday/README.md

 [Solution #6](./sol_06.txt)

-### Q7
+### Q7 | Open Policy Agent

+Use context: `kubectl config use-context infra-prod`

 The Open Policy Agent and Gatekeeper have been installed to, among other things, enforce blacklisting of certain image registries.
-Alter the existing constraint and/or template to also blacklist images from very-bad-registry.com.
+Alter the existing constraint and/or template to also blacklist images from `very-bad-registry.com`.

-Test it by creating a single Pod using image very-bad-registry.com/image in Namespace default, it shouldn't work.
+Test it by creating a single Pod using image `very-bad-registry.com/image` in Namespace `default`, it shouldn't work.

-You can also verify your changes by looking at the existing Deployment untrusted in Namespace default, it uses an image from the new untrusted source.
+You can also verify your changes by looking at the existing Deployment `untrusted` in Namespace `default`, it uses an image from the new untrusted source.
 The OPA contraint should throw violation messages for this one.

 Keywords: `constraint`, `constrainttemplate`, `rego`

 [Solution #6](./sol_07.txt)

-### Q8
+### Q8 | Secure Kubernetes Dashboard

 Use context: `kubectl config use-context workload-prod`